 where $\mathcal{K}$ is a $\text{poly}(n)$-size subset of the $4^n$ $n$-qubit Pauli operators, and $\cdot$ is a placeholder for the argument of the quantum map, e.g., $(P_k \cdot P_k) \rho = P_k \rho P_k$.
 The coefficients $\omega_k$ are defined as

 with $\lambda_k \geq 0$ being non-negative parameters defining the strength of each Pauli interaction term in the Lindblad master equation description of the noise $\mathcal{N}_{\scriptscriptstyle \text{SPL}}[\rho] = \exp[\textsf{L}](\rho)$, generated by $\textsf{L}(\rho) = \sum_{k \in \mathcal{K}}\lambda_k ( P_k \rho P_k - \rho)$~\cite{vanDerBerg2023}.
-These parameters can be estimated, for instance, by \textit{cycle benchmarking}~\cite{Erhard2019,vanDerBerg2023}, which removes any preparation and measurement (SPAM) errors~\cite{Merkel2013}.
-However, not only this technique comes at the cost of requiring randomized compiling~\cite{Wallman2016} to approximately transform the possibly coherent true noise to an incoherent Pauli channel, but it is also known to provide only an ambiguous reconstruction of the parameters~\cite{Chen2023, vanDerBerg2023}.
+These parameters can be estimated, for instance, by \textit{cycle benchmarking}~\cite{Erhard2019,vanDerBerg2023}, which removes any preparation and measurement (SPAM) errors~\cite{Merkel2013}. \mar{However, this technique is known to provide only an ambiguous reconstruction of the parameters~\cite{Chen2023, vanDerBerg2023}.
+The sparse Pauli Lindblad noise model is typically a faithful description of the noise channels on the device if one performs randomized compiling~\cite{Wallman2016} to approximately transform the possibly coherent true noise to an incoherent Pauli channel.}

 The expression of the noise in Eq.~\eqref{eqn:PauliLindbladNoise} may take into account crosstalk errors between very far away qubits, depending on how we choose the set $\mathcal{K}$.
 To opt for a more realistic description of spatially correlated errors on the CNOT layer, we choose $\mathcal{K}$ such that it only accounts for first-neighbors crosstalk errors.
 That is, the coefficients $k$ in $\mathcal{K}$ can only refer to single- or two-qubit Pauli interaction terms acting on adjacent qubits, an assumption that has been experimentally validated several times~\cite{vanDerBerg2023,KimIBMUtility2023}.
 Importantly, in our simulations we use realistic noise coefficients for SPL noise found in current superconducting quantum hardware (see Appendix~\ref{sec:appendixSparsePauliLindblad} for further details and explicit coefficients).